Last Calls 2017-ongoing

 Paradise Wavering 2014 - ongoing

-Color is a very important aspect of my working process.
+Color is a very important aspect of my working process, it creates an almost autobiographical layer of emotional content to the images.
 I experiment, and work liberally with color, adding layers of tone much like I did in the analog color darkroom or when steeping images into subsequent toner baths.
 My colors are inspired by early color processes, such as Autochromes, or by the color shifts inherent to various photographic media as they are markers for and trace the passage of time.
 I love the way that certain substrates like Polaroids from the 1970s, for example, fade to that ochre yellow or green.
 The color shifts themselves are sublime.
 Color becomes a tool with which I can inscribe emotion onto media.
 The patina of time on photographic substrates can literally color our memories and helps me to express the parallels between fugitive image, fugitive nature, and fugitive memory.
 Photography is the art of the fleeting - an attempt to catch hold of all things ephemeral —light, love, nature, time— however futile this attempt may be, we still try to grab hold of time, but time and memory are fickle.

 This quote from George Sand was on my first artist statement and is still relevant to my artistic practice today.
 “The consciousness of self as animal, vegetable, and mineral and the delight we feel plunging down into that consciousness is by no means degrading-- It is good to know the fundamental life at our roots."